The biggest e-commerce market giant is in Australia. It is making more news than ever.

 Amazon Australia that launched with 1850 sellers is already buzzing with activity and is expected to rise to tens and thousands of sellers like the other Amazon marketplaces.

 Before start selling on Amazon know more about Amazon Seller Central vs Vendor Central

-One of the first choices you need to make is whether or not to become an Amazon individual seller or a professional seller on Amazon.
+One of the first choices you need to make is whether to become an Amazon individual seller or a professional seller on Amazon.

-So, how to selling on Amazon Australia Seller Central?
+So, how to sell on Amazon Australia Seller Central?

 But before that, let’s unveil a few basics before selling the products on Amazon and try to explore restricted categories of Amazon Australia

 Like the U.S. version of Amazon, the version of Amazon in Australia is called Amazon Australia.

 Ever since Amazon has entered the Australian zone, it is surely going to have a huge influence on Australia’s retail market.